nathan-osman/NitroShare-Mac/README.md

-## NitroShare for Mac OS X
+## NitroShare for Mac OS X - Development 0.3

-This repository exists to make it easy for Mac users to download the project files for NitroShare (and its dependencies) and  build the entire application.

-### How to Build

-1. Install Qt Creator
-1. Open the project file (`build.pro`)
-1. Select "Release"
-1. Build the project

-### What's Changed

-* Removed some unnecessary lines from the qxmlrpc project file.
-* Replaced `#include "xmlrpc...` with `#include "qxmlrpc...` in qxmlrpc source and header files.
+This repository exists to import the code changes from the Development code base, Making testing between platforms easier, and eventually leading to the 0.3 release.

+## Changes

+- Imported code changes from development branch from Launchpad, while keeping Mac specific changes.